What is Generative Engine Optimization (GEO)? 2026 Guide

 Optimization Focus

-SEO optimizes at the page level: keyword in title, strong headings, comprehensive coverage.
+SEO optimizes at the page level: keyword in title, strong headings, thorough coverage.
 GEO optimizes at the fact level: each statistic, definition, or concept needs standalone clarity.
 An AI engine might cite one 60-word paragraph from your 3,000-word article, ignoring the rest entirely.

 Content Structure